patela31/terraform-azurerm-vng/README.md

 4. Consult with your VPN device vendor specifications to ensure the policy is supported on your on-premises VPN devices.
 S2S or VNet-to-VNet connections cannot establish if the policies are incompatible.

-## `GatewaySubnet` - Do I need a GatewaySubnet?
+## `GatewaySubnet`

-Yes.
-The gateway subnet contains the IP addresses that the virtual network gateway services use.
-You need to create a gateway subnet for your VNet in order to configure a virtual network gateway.
-All gateway subnets must be named 'GatewaySubnet' to work properly.
-Don't name your gateway subnet something else.
-And don't deploy VMs or anything else to the gateway subnet.
+A 'GatewaySubnet' subnet in your VNet is needed to deploy a VNG and work properly, this name is reserved for VNG deployment only, don't deploy other resources such as VMs.

-When you create the gateway subnet, you specify the number of IP addresses that the subnet contains.
-The IP addresses in the gateway subnet are allocated to the gateway service.
-Some configurations require more IP addresses to be allocated to the gateway services than do others.
-You want to make sure your gateway subnet contains enough IP addresses to accommodate future growth and possible additional new connection configurations.
-So, while you can create a gateway subnet as small as /29, we recommend that you create a gateway subnet of /27 or larger (/27, /26, /25 etc.).
+The gateway subnet IPs are allocated to the gateway service.
+A gateway subnet can range from  /29, recommendation of /27 or larger (/27, /26, /25 etc.).

 ## `local_networks_ipsec_policy` Virtual Network Gateway Connection IPSec Policy